Compare our three levels of cover

-Contents insurance covers the items you'd take with you if you move, things like:
+Contents insurance covers the items you'd take with you if you move:

 - Electrical items

-If you have items you'd like covered but aren't sure if they can be, just call one of our friendly agents who will be happy to help.
+If you aren't sure if your items can be covered, just call one of our friendly team on 0333 220 2090 who will be happy to help.

-Alternatively our contents calculator can help you work out the value of what you need to cover.
+Alternatively, our contents calculator can help you work out the value of the cover you need.

-If you take out contents insurance with us, your belongings will be covered for theft, vandalism, fire damage, water damage and even natural events like lightning strikes.
+If you buy our contents insurance, your belongings will be covered for theft, vandalism, fire damage, water damage and even natural events like lightning strikes.